 What does “ippai” mean in Japanese?

-Japanese native speakers say “ippai” to mean ‘a cup’, ‘a glass’, or such in Japanese.
-They also use it to mean ‘a lot’, ‘many’, ‘much’, or such.
-In this blog post, I will explain this word in detail based on its kanji expression and origin.
+Native speakers say “ippai” to mean ‘one cup’ or ‘one glass’ in Japanese.
+They use it also to mean ‘much’, ‘many’, or ‘a lot’.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand the concept behind this word.
+My explanations would help Japanese learners understand “ippai” more clearly.
 Then, let’s get started!

 Contents